rodloboz/pubcrawler/README.md

 resolved_paths: ['app/assets']
 ```

-You can now import images from `app/assets/images` in a js file like this:
+You can now import images from `app/assets/images` directly in a js file like this:

 ```javascript
 import imageName from 'images/image.jpg';